 - Select the billing term you wish to view from the drop-down menu in the upper right hand corner of the online bill.

-Note: Payments must be received by Student Financial Services by 3:00pm December 16th if they are to be included as supplemental information with the 1098T tax form.
+Note: Payments must be received by Student Financial Services by 3:00pm on December 18th if they are to be included as supplemental information with the 1098T tax form.

-Students who voluntarily choose to change to part-time must file for a change of status in the Office of the Dean of Student Affairs by the end of the Add period, which is one week after Registration Day.
+Students who voluntarily choose to change to part-time must file for a change of status with the Academic Student Advocate in Frost House Student Services by the end of the Add period, which is one week after Registration Day.
 A change to part-time status may impact your eligibility for financial assistance, on-campus housing and intercollegiate athletics.
 Students in good academic standing who wish to change back to full-time status must see the Registrar.